-The Company has filed a registration statement with the Securities and Exchange Commission to sell shares of its common stock to the public.
+The Company has submitted a draft registration statement to the Securities and Exchange Commission to sell shares of its common stock to the public.
 Upon the closing of a qualified initial public offering or upon the consent of holders of at least 50.1% of the outstanding convertible preferred stock, all of the convertible preferred stock outstanding will automatically convert into common stock.
 The unaudited pro forma balance sheet information as of September 30, 2013 reflects the conversion of all outstanding shares of convertible preferred stock as of that date into common stock at applicable conversion ratios but does not give effect to the initial public offering.